Deblending the MIGHTEE-COSMOS survey with XID+: The resolved radio source counts to $S_{1.4}\approx 5\mu$Jy: Application to the MIGHTEE-COSMOS Field

 \subsection{Flux Recovery and Comparison}

-We ran XID+ on the MIGHTEE-COSMOS map using the \texttt{Radio-Likely Prior}, resulting in a full deblended catalog of 89,562 sources.
+We ran XID+ on the MIGHTEE-COSMOS map using the \texttt{Radio-Likely Prior}, resulting in a full deblended catalogue of 89,562 sources.
 The primary diagnostic for the reliability of individual flux measurements is the Bayesian p-value residual statistic.
 Our initial deblending run, using sampler settings identical to those validated in our simulations (i.e., the \texttt{Stan} default \texttt{max\_treedepth=10}), led to a large number of sources with poor goodness-of-fit statistics (9,238 sources, or over 10 per cent of the sample, had a Bayesian p-value > 0.6).

-Further investigation showed that un-modeled artifacts and extended emission in the real MIGHTEE data produced complex posteriors that the sampler could not explore fully at the default depth, resulting in incomplete MCMC convergence.
+Further investigation showed that un-modeled artefacts and extended emission in the real MIGHTEE data produced complex posteriors that the sampler could not explore fully at the default depth, resulting in incomplete MCMC convergence.
 Increasing the \texttt{max\_treedepth} parameter to 15 allowed the NUTS sampler to explore these posteriors more thoroughly.
 This computationally expensive change dramatically improved the fits, reducing the number of poorly fit sources by over 68 per cent (from 9,238 to 2,933), now representing just 3.3 per cent of the sample.

-\rev{To validate our flux densities, we compare them to the independent analysis of the MIGHTEE data using the super-deblended technique \citep{Jin2018, Liu2018}.
-This approach performs PSF-fitting at prior positions derived from deep ancillary data.
-We use the updated catalog \citep{Jin2018,Jin2022,Jin2024}, which was constructed using priors from the COSMOS2020 \citep{Weaver2022}, VLA 3GHz \citep{Smolcic2017}, and A3COSMOS \citep{Liu2019} catalogs.
-This dataset serves as a robust benchmark because the super-deblended flux densities and errors were rigorously calibrated to quasi-Gaussian uncertainties using Monte Carlo simulations performed directly on the real map \citep{Jin2018, Liu2018}.
-This specific dataset has been used to derive radio properties in several recent studies \citep[e.g.,][]{An2021, Delvecchio2021, Sillassen2024}}
+To validate our flux densities, we compare them to the independent analysis of the MIGHTEE data using the super-deblended technique \citep{Jin2018, Liu2018}. \rev{This approach performs PSF-fitting at the (super-deblended) prior positions described in Section \ref{sec:prior_validation}.
+The resulting catalogue \citep{Sillassen2024} provides flux densities and errors that were rigorously calibrated to quasi-Gaussian uncertainties using Monte Carlo simulations performed directly on the real map \citep{Jin2018, Liu2018}.
+This catalogue has been widely used in many works \citep[e.g.,][]{An2021, Delvecchio2021, Jin2022,Jin2024, Sillassen2024}.}